 Padraig Kelly (seated left) in 1985.
 Standing beside him is Martin Cawley, another well know angling guide on Lough Conn, County Mayo, Ireland.

 Patrick & Seamus took over the helm of the Kelly Kettle Company in 2005 and brought their respective Commercial Banking & International Marketing experiences to bear on the business.
 After listening to the feedback from you our customers, and after significant investment, the Pot-Support, Medium 'Scout' Alu.
 Kettle & Stainless Steel 'Base Camp' (1.5Ltr) Kettle and Stainless Steel Cook Sets, were all introduced.
 All three sizes of our kettles are now available in Stainless Steel as well as Aluminium.
-In January 2014 we will be launching a Hobo Stove accessory to allow easy cooking over the fire bases of our kettles and will also be launching a high quality stainless steel Camping Cup set with popular features.
+Summer 2014 we launched a Hobo Stove accessory to allow easy cooking over the fire bases of our kettles.
+Also launched was a high quality stainless steel Camping Cup set with popular features.
 Recently we have added a stainless steel Camping Plate set and new 'Ultimate-Kit Value Deal offers.
-We have numerous other products (all camping quipment) in the development stage and look forward to bringing some of these during 2014.
+We have numerous other products (all camping quipment) in the development stage and look forward to bringing some of these during 2015.